Turbo Takeaways

 You can also minimize the taxes on lottery winnings by donating to a nonprofit organization.
 This may allow you to take advantage of some itemized deductions, which may lower your tax bracket.
 If you plan to share your winnings with family and friends, you may also be able to gift up to $19,000 (2025 annual limit) without having to pay a gift tax.

-Examples of Taxes on Different Lottery Winning Amounts
+Examples of Taxes on Lottery Winnings

 Let’s consider a few examples to get a better understanding of taxes on lottery winnings and what you may owe.